Task Scheduling

 Scheduling Panel

-Name of the Task Group.
+Group Name Name of the scheduled Task Group

-The last time the Task Group executed.
+Last Run The last time the task group was executed.

 Task Groups